 Since Mr Trump became president, she has regularly been seen at his side.
 She, rather than the First Lady, travelled with him to an air base in early February 2017 to mark the return of the body of a soldier killed in a raid in Yemen.

-In March she was given a coveted office in the West Wing of the White House - but no job title.
+In March she joined her father's administration as an unpaid adviser, and was given a coveted office in the West Wing of the White House.

 She converted to Judaism after marrying Jared Kushner in 2009.

 As a successful businesswoman and mother, she appealed to female voters who may have been put off by some of Mr Trump's comments about women.

 In a speech to the Republican National Congress, she backed her father to support women's rights: "As a mother myself, of three young children, I know how hard it is to work while raising a family.
 And I also know that I'm far more fortunate than most.
 American families need relief.
 Policies that allow women with children to thrive should not be novelties, they should be the norm."